cpiker/mbr88/README.md

 ![Screenshot ELKS/FreeDOS dualboot](screenshot.png)

-Written by Claude Code under the interrogation of C. Piker.
+Written by Claude Code under heavy interrogation by C. Piker.
 Verified on a Leading Edge Model D with two floppy drives and a four partition hard disk with both ELKS Linux and FreeDos installed.
+More hardware verification in the works.